Don-t-Fail/ThAmCo-Stock/readme.md

 ## Overview
-This web service handles stock within the ThAmCo project.
-Being mainly api, there are few views.
+This web service handles stock and pricing within the ThAmCo project.
+Whilst this was mainly developed as an API controller, more views have been added to help finish some requirements.
 ## Tools Used
-* Visual Studio 2019
+* Visual Studio 2019 (With ReSharper)
+* Visual Studio Test Suite (Microsoft.VisualStudio.TestTools.UnitTesting)
+* Visual Studio Code
+* Jetbrains Rider
-* Azure Pipelines
+* Azure Pipelines (Self-Hosted Windows Agent)
+* ARC (Advanced REST Client)
+* GitKraken
+* GitHub Desktop
 * CodeFactor
-* Docker
+* Docker and Docker-Compose
 ## Testing
+### CI
 Azure Pipelines was the CI chosen for this project, and is triggered on commit and pull request to the master and develop branch.
+Merging to master and develop is not allowed if the solution does not build and tests do not pass.
+### Test Suite
+Testing is handled through the default Visual Studio test suite.
+To run all the tests in the project, use
+>dotnet test

+Or use the test suite within Visual Studio or Rider.
+### Mocks
+Mock data contexts are included as an interface; and are generally created with simple lists (LINQ makes this simple, as data contexts are treated like lists).
+Mock HTTP clients are formed using the Moq package.